 8. Colonial Williamsburg Hotel Christmas Packages

-Planning on visiting Colonial Williamsburg during the Christmas season?
-Why not stay at one of the many hotels or resorts in the area!
-The Colonial Williamsburg Hotel offers a Holiday Getaway Package, valid from Thanksgiving through New Year’s.
+Colonial Williamsburg Resorts offer a Holiday Getaway Package valid from Thanksgiving through New Year’s.
 This package includes a variety of great benefits, such as admission to all of the Historic Area attractions and discounts on merchandise at select shops.

 If you’re looking for a luxurious option, the Williamsburg Inn is a 5-star Regency-style luxury hotel.
 It features beautiful rooms and suites, award-winning dining options, and an indoor pool.
-If you’re looking for something with more family appeal, check out Kingsmill Resort.
-It offers condos with access to golf courses and swimming pools.

 For those who prefer bed and breakfast accommodations, The Cedars of Williamsburg Bed and Breakfast is a charming colonial inn located close to everything Colonial Williamsburg has to offer, including restaurants, shopping, and sightseeing opportunities.
 All of its beautifully decorated rooms include private baths and free Wi-Fi service.